-The Grange Law committee commends the effort of the Study Committee looking at the feasibility for a video of the first four degrees (Video Study Committee).
+The Grange Law Committee commends the effort of the Video Study Committee looking at the feasibility of a video of the first four degrees.
 This committee was appointed following adoption of resolution 715 (2019).
 It is now necessary to continue their work to finalize the report on the feasibility and make recommendations of the proper path to follow video recording of the first four degrees.
 Once the recording is completed it should be the responsibility of the Assembly of Demeter to determine the uses of the video recording.
 This would be for archival and instructional purposes.
-Once the videos are produced and approved, we recommend that it also be extended to include the recording of the 5th, 6th, and 7th degrees.
+Once the videos are produced and approved, we recommend that it also be extended to include the recording of the Fifth, Sixth, and Seventh degrees.